 Editor’s Note: Since The Dreamstress wrote this tutorial, the TRG product has been improved – there is no longer a need for a separate preparer solution so it is easier to use!
 We have edited the words to reflect the new process but at times the photos may be a little different.

-One of the (many) fabulous products at Made on Marion is TRG the One Colour Dye, which allows you to dye leather goods an almost infinite variety of shades: you can change the colour, create a custom shade, and refresh goods with this product.
+One of the (many) fabulous products at Made Marion Craft is TRG the One Colour Dye, which allows you to dye leather goods an almost infinite variety of shades: you can change the colour, create a custom shade, and refresh goods with this product.
 New Zealanders outside of Wellington can order their TRG dyes from our online shop by clicking here

 Technically you aren’t dyeing leather: you are staining it, and this is infinitely more awesome than dyeing, because it means that you can colour almost any colour leather to almost any other colour.
 A black shoe can become pale blue, a green shoe can become pink, etc.